 RDGS students are expected to attend classes on a regular basis.
-Attendance at each class and positive active interaction with class members are needed to gain full benefit from the program's graduate courses, during both campus class sessions and online sessions.
-Content areas are designed to provide a range of integrated in-class discussions and activities that lead to the development of students' learning.
+Attendance at each class and positive active interaction with class members are needed to gain full benefit from the program's graduate course work, during onsite class sessions and academic activities in the program.
+Content areas are designed to provide a range of integrated in-class interactions and academic activities that contribute to student learning.

-Although RDGS is not required to take attendance by state, federal, or regional accrediting agencies, active participation in online assignments during the first week and attendance at the first residential session each term is required.
-Students enrolled in Dissertation Completion courses must show active participation in online assignments during the first week of the term as well.
+Although RDGS is not required to take attendance by state, federal, or regional accrediting agencies, active participation in assignments during the first week and attendance at the first residential session each term is required.
+Students enrolled in Dissertation Completion courses must show active participation in assignments during the first week of the term as well and attend the residential session each term.

-Absence for any reason does not relieve a student from responsibility for any part of the work covered in the class during the period of absence.
-Missing class or being tardy may impact on the student's understanding and development of the knowledge, skills, and dispositions required for clinicians, and consequently may impact the final grade.
-Excused absences or tardies for professional or health reasons must be arranged with prior approval from the instructor, with a student completing missed work as stipulated by the instructor.
+Absence for any reason does not relieve a student of the responsibility for any part of the work covered in the class during the period of absence.
+Missing class or being tardy may impact the student's understanding and development of the knowledge, skills, and dispositions required for graduates, and consequently may impact the final grade.
+Excused absences or tardiness for professional or health reasons must be arranged with prior approval from the instructor, with a student completing missed work as stipulated by the instructor.
 Tardiness at the RDGS is defined as coming to class more than 15 minutes late or returning to class from lunch or scheduled breaks at any time past the scheduled start of the class.

-Please Note: Students with requests for Accommodations related to a documented disability should follow the Accommodations process, by informing RDGS staff or faculty members of their request.
-The RDGS representative will connect the student with the Inclusion Director to begin the Accommodations process.
-Please visit the online Inclusion Office for more information.
+Please Note: Students who seek accommodations related to a documented disability must follow the Accommodations process, by informing RDGS staff or faculty members of their request.
+The RDGS representative will connect the student with the Accommodations Director to begin the process.
+Please visit the Inclusion Office for more information.